The Anti-Bribery and Anti-Corruption Review: Italy

 In May 2014, the Milan prosecutor's office started an investigation in relation to the adjudication of public tenders in the context of the 2015 Universal Exposition of Milan.
-A relevant leg of the proceeding has already ended with the main defendants accepting a plea bargain granted by the judge of the preliminary hearing.
+A key leg of the proceeding had already ended with the main defendants accepting a plea bargain granted by the judge of the preliminary hearing.
 The most severe sentence imposed was three years and four months' imprisonment.
-In another leg of the proceeding, on 19 July 2016, the Milan Court of First Instance sentenced a relevant public official to two years and two months' imprisonment on 19 July 2016, and three years' imprisonment on 9 May 2018.
+In two other legs of the proceeding the Milan Court of First Instance sentenced an important public official to, respectively, two years and two months' imprisonment on 19 July 2016, and three years' imprisonment on 9 May 2018.
 The Milan Court of Appeal reduced the first sentence to eight months' imprisonment on 10 November 2020, and quashed the second sentence on 1 December 2020.

 vii Mafia Capitale

 In 2014, the Rome prosecutor's office started investigations against top politicians of the municipality of Rome and businesspeople for corruption and conspiracy in relation to the adjudication of public tenders concerning assistance services to be carried out by the Rome municipality (in particular, assistance services for immigrants and refugees).
 In December 2014, 44 people were arrested.
 The trial started in 2015 and ended on 20 July 2017 with 41 convictions issued by the Rome Court of First Instance.
-In September 2018, the Rome Court of Appeal confirmed most of the convictions (and it considered the aggravating circumstances relating to mafia to be well-founded).
-In October 2019, the Court of Cassation confirmed most of the convictions, but rejected the mafia aggravating circumstances.
+In September 2018, the Rome Court of Appeal confirmed most of the convictions (and it considered the aggravating circumstances relating to the Mafia to be well founded).
+In October 2019, the Court of Cassation confirmed most of the convictions, but rejected the Mafia aggravating circumstances.

 Foreign bribery: legal framework